 classroom teacher, an instructional leader, and assistant principal/principal

 at a variety of public schools in Florida, Maryland and Virginia.In 2012, I happily joined Arlington Public Schools

 as the Assistant Principal for Drew Model School.
+In 2015, I became the Principal for Drew Model School.
 My previous experience at a Montessori

 Elementary Education with an Ed.S in Administration.
-I'm very excited to be embarking on my third
+I'm very excited to be embarking on my fourth

 year at Drew and look forward to another wonderful school year.